official-stockfish/nnue-pytorch/docs/nnue.md

         return l3y_
 ```

-Handling of the PSQT outputs is easier since the is in fact a simple way of gathering individual values (we couldn't use it above because we were gathering whole rows):
+Handling of the PSQT outputs is easier since the is in fact, a simple way of gathering individual values (we couldn't use it above because we were gathering whole rows):

 ```
 wp = self.input(w_in)